midi1996/X2G2-opencore-hackintosh/README.md

   - Microphones
   - Headphone (just audio out, the onboard microphone is used)
   - Speakers
+- Display
+  - Brightness
   - Touch
     - As a giant trackpad
     - Pen input (no pressure support)
 - Keyboard cover USB trackpad (yes it's USB)
 - Keyboard hotkeys
   - Note that you may want to do a fresh Windows re-install to get the brightness keys working on both OSes, HP's keyboard software breaks it.
 - Sleep/Wake/Shutdown/Reboot
 - Startup Disk/Bootcamp reboot
+  - From and to Windows/macOS
+  - Follow OpenCore's documentation for that.
 - FileVault
 - HEVC encoding
 - Apple Services (AppStore, iMessage, FaceTime, iCloud...)